-Keys on my computer keyboard are repeating
+Why are keys on my computer keyboard repeating?

-Spilled Liquid or Food - If food or liquid has ever been spilled into the keyboard, it can cause the keys to stick and be repeated.
+If food or liquid has ever been spilled into the keyboard, it can cause the keys to stick and be repeated.
 Spilled liquid can also cause the circuit board in the keyboard to short out, causing keys to be repeated.
-It can be worth trying to use canned air and blowing out any food material and dry out any spilled liquid, to see if that fixes the repeating keys issue.
+Use canned air to blow out any food material and dry out any spilled liquid to see if that fixes the repeating keys issue.

-Loose or bad connection - Make sure the connection between the keyboard and computer is not loose by disconnecting and reconnecting the keyboard.
-When disconnecting keep the below suggestions in mind.
+Make sure the connection between the keyboard and computer is not loose by disconnecting and reconnecting the keyboard.
+When disconnecting, keep these suggestions in mind.

-- If your keyboard is a PS/2 connection keyboard make sure to shutdown the computer before disconnecting and reconnecting.
+- If your keyboard is a PS/2 connection keyboard, make sure to shut down the computer before disconnecting and reconnecting.

-Sticking Keys - As keyboards get used and wear down over time, some of the keys can begin to stick.
-Sometimes it's a physical sticking, where the keys don't release back to their normal position after you press them.
-This can cause the keyboard to repeat those keys.
+As keyboards get used and wear down over time, some keys can begin to stick during a keystroke.
+Sometimes it's a physical sticking, where the keys don't release back to their normal position after you press them, causing the keyboard to repeat those keys.

 Other times the keys may release back to their normal position, but the circuit board in the keyboard may be sticking, causing the keys to be repeated.
 When this occurs, it usually is a sign that you need to replace the keyboard.